w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to teach the learning outcomes:

 * Reflect on standard keyboard conventions.
 For example, use of the tab to move through interactive controls, use of the arrow keys to move through list items, and use of the Enter key to select an item.
 Explain that these need to be preserved as much as possible when designing custom functionality, and custom keyboard interaction should be defined when these standard conventions are not enough to achieve the goals of the user interface.
-Explain that defining keyboard interaction is a designer's responsibility, whereas implementing such interaction is a responsibility shared with the developer.
+Explain that defining keyboard interactions is a designers' responsibility, whereas implementing such interaction is a responsibility shared with the developer.
 * Present some examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys are used by browsers and assistive technologies to provide built-in functionality.
 Explain that these keystrokes should be avoided wherever possible.

 #### Ideas to Assess Knowledge for Topic